Celosia Flower: A Fascinating Bloom

 Watering

-Water the plant thoroughly but infrequently.
-Allow the soil to dry out between waterings.
-In hot climates, more frequent watering may be necessary.
-Water at the base of the plant to avoid wetting the foliage.
+Water thoroughly but infrequently.
+Allow the soil to dry out slightly between waterings.
+Hot climates require more frequent watering.
+Always water at the base of the plant rather than wetting the foliage — wet foliage in warm weather invites disease.

 Fertilization